wellyshen/react-cool-starter/README.md

 ## Getting Started

-**1. You can start by clone the repository on your local machine by running:**
+**1. You can start by cloning the repository on your local machine by running:**

 ```bash
 git clone https://github.com/wellyshen/react-cool-starter.git